Top 30 Salesforce Record Sharing & Visibility Interview Questions 2026 — OWD, Role Hierarchy, Sharing Rules, FLS & Apex Sharing Explained

 | Modify All | See + Edit + Delete ALL records |

-Option 2 — Criteria-Based Sharing Rule with All Internal Users
+- 💡Option 2: Criteria-Based Sharing Rule → All Cases → All Internal Users group

 "Assign a Permission Set with 'View All' on the Case object to all users — this bypasses OWD, role hierarchy, and sharing rules entirely without changing OWD.
 Mention Criteria-Based Sharing Rule with All Internal Users as an alternative."